• Skip to primary navigation

 • More Instant Pot Soup Recipes

-• Instant Pot 15 Bean and Ham Soup
+• Low Calorie Instant Pot Bean Soup

 Not to mention, the Instant Pot makes it easier than ever to make soup from scratch.
 This recipe calls for 15 different types of dry beans, which would usually be time-consuming to make.
 However, this entire recipe comes together in about an hour.
-Before we get into the details, let's talk about those 15 delicious beans.

-15 bean soup in a bowl with spoon.
+Soup in a bowl with a spoon.

 Why You’ll Love This Recipe

 • It's made in the Instant Pot pressure cooker!
-In about an hour, you'll achieve a simmered-all-day flavor.
+In about an hour, you'll achieve a simmered all day flavor.

 • There's no need to soak the beans first, saving you time and effort.